cegj/contta/readme.md

 ## For whom is it?

-Contta is developed having **privacy** in mind: the goal is to provide an easy personal finances control without hosting your bank information (which is highly sensitive) em third parties databases.
+Contta is developed having **privacy** in mind: the goal is to provide an easy personal finance control without hosting your bank information (which is highly sensitive) em third parties databases.
 In addiction, Contta offers a family budget management over the web, without needing Excel or Google spreadsheets.

 ## How does it work?